tzoltak/logdataLimeSurvey/README.md

     -   Actual moves of a cursor must be derived from information on *mousemove* events by comparing positions and time stamps reported in consecutive *mousemove* events;

-        -   While deriving cursor moves one may also correct for *scroll* events that occured between consecutive *mousemove* events because scrolling makes position of the curor reported by *mousemove* change even with no actual move of the pointing device;
+        -   While deriving cursor moves one may also correct for *scroll* events that occurred between consecutive *mousemove* events because scrolling makes position of the cursor reported by *mousemove* change even with no actual move of the pointing device;

 -   *scroll*:

     -   Scrolling the page (website);

+        -   Scrolling is making page *move within a browser window* no matter what caused this move - this event may occur either due to using a scrollbar in a browser window, using mouse wheel, using touch-pad gestures, using arrow keys on keyboard, or switching to next input field (that was not visible in the window) using a *tab* key (and perhaps even due to some other actions I haven't thought of already).

     -   Columns `pageX` and `pageY` report **current scroll offsets of the page** (i.e. `scrollLeft` and `scrollTop` of the `document` object) **after the scrolling happened**;

+        -   These are not reported by *scroll* event itself but are captured by the applet while handling an event;
         -   That means that **to get actual length of a given scrolling one needs to compare these values to the values of the same columns in the previous *scroll* event** (if it happened);

     -   Analogously to *mousemove* events it has only a time stamp, but no timespan;

-    -   Affects cursor position reported by *mousemove* (as it makes cursor move through the page) without actual pointing device move;
+    -   Affects cursor position reported by *mousemove* (as it makes cursor move through the page) without actual pointing device move.

 -   *keydown*: